Oreoluwa-IVT/-4G-Surveillance-Drone-prototype-/README.md

 # 4G Surveillance Drone (prototype)
 ###### By Oluwafemi Oreoluwa
-In the partial fulfillment of the requirements for the award of the Bachelor of Engineering in Computer Engineering, I took it upon myself to build something I never thought I could and, ultimately, something that could improve how we live our lives in some way or form.
-A 4G Surveillance drone.
-In October 2021, I began the engineering design of this e-UAV and completed implementation four days to defense.
-This project aimed to reduce CO2 emissions contributed during aerial surveillance in the aviation industry by introducing a Network of electric 4G Surveillance Unmanned Aerial Vehicles.
+In the partial fulfillment of the requirements for the award of the Bachelor of Engineering in Computer Engineering, I began the engineering design of an e-UAV and completed implementation four days to final year defense.This project aimed to reduce CO2 emissions contributed during aerial surveillance in the aviation industry by introducing a Network of electric 4G Surveillance Unmanned Aerial Vehicles.

 ## Project Details